Home | Browse Topics | Government & legal system | Dealing with government agencies | Official information: Access to general government information

 Getting information from the government

-There’s a similar legal scheme for getting official information from city councils and other local bodies, under the Local Government Official Information and Meetings Act 1987 (LGOIMA).
+Similarly, you can get official information from city councils and other local bodies, under the Local Government Official Information and Meetings Act 1987.

 If you’re refused access to information after making an official information request and you don’t think this is justified, you can complain to the Ombudsman.

-The difference between the Privacy Act and the Official Information Scheme
+What’s the difference between the Privacy Act and the Official Information Act?

 Who can I request official information from?